 In recent decades, the Arlington Row cottages have helped Bibury to become a major attraction for visitors.
 Japanese tourists, in particular, flock to the village, and this is largely attributed to Emperor Hirohito having stayed in the village on his European tour when he was a Prince during the first half of the 20th Century.
 He subsequently became a fervent advocate of the area.

-Since October 2010, people issued with UK passports have been able to see a colourful picture of Arlington Row next to classic British landmarks such as Ben Nevis and the White Cliffs of Dover.
+Between 2010 and 2015, people issued with UK passports were able to see a colourful picture of Arlington Row next to classic British landmarks such as Ben Nevis and the White Cliffs of Dover.

-However, in a rather untraditional twist, the much-photographed Cotswold stone houses are portrayed as bright blue in the passport image.
+However, in a rather untraditional twist, the much-photographed Cotswold stone houses were portrayed as bright blue in the passport image.